nliulab/HRnV-Calc/README.md

 </p>

 #### Data Type and Formats
-Currently, HRnV-Calc accepts five different data types, which include:
+Currently, HRnV-Calc accepts three different data types, which include:

 - Raw ECG (*.txt, *.csv)
 - IBI (*.txt, *.csv)
 - ECG PC -- ECG signal with peak positions (*.csv) saved by HRnV-Calc.

+The reference format of input files can be found in the [Demo_Data](./Demo/Demo_Data/) directory.
+Currently, HRnV-Calc only supports **single channel** ECG and RRI signals.
+One input file should only contain a single signal stored in one row or one column in the supported format.

 #### Single/Batch Processing
-**Single File** lets users conduct HRV/HRnV analysis on one single input file at a time.
+**`Single File`** lets users conduct HRV/HRnV analysis on one single input file at a time.
 This option supports [all data types](#data-type-and-formats).
 Once the data type is configured, users may click on the `Open File/Folder` button to navigate and locate the input file.
 Note that HRnV-Calc will only display files in supported formats for the specified data type.

-**Batch Files** allows users to conduct HRV/HRnV analyses on **multiple RRI input files** simultaneously.
+**`Batch Files`** allows users to conduct HRV/HRnV analyses on **multiple RRI input files** simultaneously.
 To conduct batch processing, all input RRI files have to be in the **same format** (either *.txt or *.mat) and saved under **the same directory**.
 Users may use `Open File/Folder` button to navigate and locate the input directory, and HRnV-Calc will automatically analyze all supported files in the directory.
 HRnV-Calc includes three demo [RRI input files](./Demo_Data/Demo_RRI/) from the [Normal Sinus Rhythm RR Interval Database](https://physionet.org/content/nsr2db/1.0.0/) for users to try batch processing.

 #### Fetal ECG Processing Profile
 Since fetal ECG signals have distinct features to the ones from adults, HRnV-Calc has two processing profiles for users to choose from for downstream analysis.
 For more details about the profiles, please refer to the [PCST paper](https://iopscience.iop.org/article/10.1088/1361-6579/aae021).
-Note this processing profile is only valid for **ECG inputs**.
+Note this processing profile is **only effective for ECG inputs**.

 #### Sampling Rate
 For ECG inputs, users need to specify the sampling rate of the signal.
 There are two predetermined sampling rates to choose: `125Hz` or `250Hz`.
 If the signal is sampled using other rates, users may choose the `Others` option and type in the sampling rate.